 4. Frequent hair trimming makes it grow fast:

 Hair naturally grows with pointed tips and by cutting the ends, hair will look thicker but it does not affect the growth process.
 Frayed hair cause breakage but when you cut them off your hair starts to appear fuller.

 Eliminating the split ends, after every month or two, ensures damage-free hair.
 Trimming is the secret to add volume and health to your hair.
-To stimulate the hair growth, you need to focus on well-balanced diet filled with protein.
+To stimulate the hair growth, you need to focus on a well-balanced diet filled with protein.

 5. Pull out one grey hair and two will grow in return:

 Premature greying is something else and you cannot blame plucking the grey hair.
-Excessive removal of silver strands will make your hair weaker and in intense situation, they might not grow back.
+Excessive removal of silver strands will make your hair weaker and in an intense situation, they might not grow back.
 Celebrate the grey as it start all over, usually with the aging, or else you can add the color of your choice.

 6. Hair coloring decelerates the growth process:

 I wonder how?
-We must admit that by coloring, hair strands plump up and the locks appear thicker.
+We must admit that by colouring, hair strands plump up and the locks appear thicker.
 True that bleaching for blond look or highlighting is not a healthy move because your hair will become more prone to breakage as strands will get thinner.